 If you like folding cameras, you might like my reviews of the Voigtländer Bessa (here), the Ansco B2 Speedex (here), the Certo Super Sport Dolly (here), the Kodak Monitor Six-20 Anastigmat Special (here), the Agfa Isolette III (here), and the Kodak Six-20 (here).
 Or check out all of my camera reviews here.

 I don’t remember where I came upon the roll of 620 Kodak Plus-X I eventually loaded into this camera.
 I took it out and had a positively dreadful time with it.

 Not a single image on the roll looked any good.
 Now, at the time I shot these I had no idea what my Tourist’s shutter speed was.
 I guessed wrong, so they’re all overexposed.
 I also had a terrible habit of double-exposing frames.

-I forgot the cardinal rule of a camera that doesn’t have double-exposure protection: always wind immediately after a frame.
+Always remember the cardinal rule of a camera that doesn’t have double-exposure protection: wind immediately after shooting a frame.